University Counseling Centers: Pros and Cons to Consider

 Here's two ways to read the article.

-If you want to find free therapy, there’s no better place to look than a local college or university.
+If you want to find free therapy, there’s no better place to start your search than a local college or university.
 Not only do most centers of higher learning provide counseling services to students for free, many of them also offer free or low-cost counseling to the public.

 If you’re a student, all you need to do is look up your college’s counseling program and reach out to set up an appointment.
 Nearly every college has a counseling center (or at least counseling staff on site) to help students overcome challenges adjusting to college life.